ConceptaNjolima/MyTNTResources/Week 1/Intro to VSCode and TypeScript.md

      * Checked that it installed correctly by checking the version `tsc --version`
      * Review using the terminal - integrated in VS Code for command line tasks like installation.
 The terminal can be opened from "View" in the toolbar or `Ctrl+\``
      * Review npm - an online repository for publishing open-source node.js projects and a command line utility for interacting with the repo for package installation, version management, and dependency management.
-         * It makes it easy to install and mantain packages.
+         * It makes it easy to install and maintain packages.
 [What is node](https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/).
          * A package contains all the files needed for a module.
          * A module is a file that's re-used throughout an application.